Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Director of the Department of Children emphasized that the lives of Vietnamese children will be protected from drowning if each family knows how to guard against children; arrange their home to be safe, friendly and free of any risk to children, especially the risk of drowning.
 Each child will be safe if their parents take them to swimming classes, learn safety skills to prevent drowning, or if parents become teachers, friends to guide and experience safety skills to prevent drowning with their children.

-Drowning for everyone, especially children, will be pushed back if everyone has knowledge, skills, and safe reflexes against all drowning risks.
-A summer will be fun and meaningful if there are no child injuries or drowning accidents happening to the community.
+Drowning for everyone, especially children, will be prevented if everyone has the knowledge, skills, and safety reflexes against all drowning risks.
+A summer will be fun and meaningful if there are no child injuries or drowning accidents in the community.

 World Drowning Prevention Day (July 25) falls right at the peak of summer in Vietnam, one of the countries with the highest child drowning rates in the world.
 Every year, drowning claims the lives of nearly 2,000 children.
 Although the number of children dying from drowning has been on the decline in recent years, it is still one of the top 10 causes of death for children under 16 years old.